B2B Branding – All you need to know to get started

 Working with wholesalers and retailers, we have experienced that brand identity is often neglected when it comes to B2B.
 Even though, it is proven that the recipe of a successful B2B operation includes branding.

 Nowadays, due to all the digitalization and online appearance, branding is conceived as a very visual appearance.
-Including the colors, forms, icons, style you use in your design.
-Not forgetting the images, videos, music you use in your communication.
+Including the colors, forms, icons, and style you use in your design.
+Not forgetting the images, videos, and music you use in your communication.
 Research run by Dansk Industry – DI also shows that selling digital ads to companies’ brands.

 Of course, this influences a lot on how others will think of your vendor, but it is far from being all.